[Updated Dec 2013]

-Nearly 100 lawyers in Ontario and the U.S. have notified us that they’ve been contacted by the purported Rina Walton (or Waltson) with regards to a to a collaborative family law agreement dispute.
+Nearly 100 lawyers in Ontario and the U.S. have notified us that they’ve been contacted by the purported Rina (or Tina) Walton (or Waltson) with regards to a to a collaborative family law agreement dispute.
 This is a fraud we have seen before under several other names and similar scenarios.
 For examples of other names attached to this kind of fraud see our Confirmed Fraud Page.
 For an explanation of how this fraud works see our Fraud Fact Sheet.

 Here is the initial email:

 Date: Mon, May 13, 2013 at 10:08 AM

 I wish to file an enforcement petition against my ex-spouse for breaching